Aditya-Dawadikar/cpp_sql_database/README.md

 ## TODOs and Limitations
 1. DROP Table command does not delete `.tab` file, it only deletes data from `dbfile.bin` file.
-2. INSERT command does not handle `NOT NULL` constraint.
-3. NATURAL JOIN does not automatically detect columns with same names.
+2. NATURAL JOIN does not automatically detect columns with same names.
-4. NATURAL JOIN does not support `table.column` notation for columns list.
+3. NATURAL JOIN does not support `table.column` notation for columns list.
 Eg: `SELECT employee.f_name, department.dept_id FROM employee natural join department on employee.dept = department.dept_id` is `INVALID`.
 Thus column names must be unique across the database, but no check is added to ensure uniqueness across database.